GoGoris/Health-tips/README.md

-Notice: We just started this app and it doesn't contain any usefull functionality yet.
-# Health-tips
+# FitTip
-An app to provide health tips on top of the fitbit api.
+The original FitBit app already shows the facts to users.
+Our app also gives advice to improves the users livestyle.

+This app was a research project for the Student Conference Days at Karel de Grote Hogeschool.

-This projected is licensed under the terms of the ISC license.
+This projected is licensed under the terms of the MIT license.